CS257-S25/team-project-a/Contract.md

 # Strengths
 Sorting data sets - Alex
 Github - Alex
-Worked using HTML and CSS at some basic levels
-Good at spotting errors in code
+Worked using HTML and CSS at some basic levels - Newton Good at spotting errors in code - Andrew

 # Roles
 (These roles will not be permanent, they just exist and can be changed)
 Scribe - Writes code - Alex
-Bug Finder - Finds and points out bugs, anyone can fix them - Newton Brainstormer - Devises and plans out new ways the code could function
-Tester - Uses a virtual environment to test methods
+Bug Finder - Finds and points out bugs, anyone can fix them - Newton Brainstormer - Devises and plans out new ways the code could function Tester - Uses a virtual environment to test methods - Andrew

 # Rules
 Be a kind courteous team player